Contact the State Service Management Office on 03 6232 7040 or Service Tasmania on 1300 135 513.

 Follow our social media accounts to keep up to date with specific programs and initiatives.

 An award is a legal document setting out salaries and conditions of employment that apply to employees in a particular industry or occupation.
-The Tasmanian Industrial Commission must approve the award.
+The Tasmanian Industrial Commission must approve all Awards registered with them for employees of the Tasmanian State Service.

 Please note: Agreements contain additional information which may override certain clauses contained within particular awards.
 Therefore some awards must be read in conjunction with applicable agreements.